ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

 Nowhere in this document is it suggested that HTTPS clients deal with STHs but for completeness here's a privacy analysis for STHs.
 An STH linked to a client indicates the following about that client:

-- that the client gossips
+- that the client gossips;

-- that the client been using CT at least until the time that the timestamp and the tree size indicate
+- that the client been using CT at least until the time that the timestamp and the tree size indicate;

-- that the client is talking, possibly indirectly, to the log indicated by the tree hash
+- that the client is talking, possibly indirectly, to the log indicated by the tree hash;

 - which software and software version is being used.

 There is a possible fingerprinting attack where a log issues a unique